Coding using Version Control¶

 If you also want to access Evennia’s

-develop branch (the bleeding edge development branch) do the
+develop branch (the bleeding edge development) do the following:

 git fetch upstream develop git checkout develop

 To pull the latest from upstream Evennia, just checkout the branch you want and do

 This should be done in your fork of Evennia.
 You should always do this in a separate git branch based off the Evennia branch you want to improve.